The Mount Vernon Invitational w NIETOC TOC BIDS and WORLDS

 My only expectation is good clear debate.
 I do not like the argument that Public Forum is only for “lay” people off the street.
 I think it has much more potential to be an intellectual and engaging technical challenge.
 I am not a big fan of weighing lives because it really seems to be about the pathos/narrative and not the actual argumentation.
 Not that I don’t care about lives or whatever, it just is generally not an effective argument and most times there are more interesting ways to approach a topic than that.

-I am a new judge.
 If you do better in providing relevant points that connect to the topic and providing proofs and credible data to support them, you have my vote.
+I’m looking for a respectful, stable debate.
+Don’t be overly aggressive or spread.

 I am a parent judge.
 I have judged roughly 40 rounds in the last 18 months and I did policy debate in college.